-Great harm ensues when a civilization places too many obstacles between its data hoard and the crying need of its info proletariat to learn from it and add to it.
-We are all the poorer for it.
+Great harm ensues when a civilization places too many obstacles between its data hoard and its info proletariat’s urge to learn from and add to it.
+We are the poorer for it.

-Nowadays, computer service companies resemble private water companies during the ancient Roman Republic, or telephone companies prior to World War I (sic).
-The rich may choose from a jumble of start-up companies for expensive and sketchy service; the poor get very little (or nothing) useful without stealing it from the rich.
-We patiently await the acquisition of info viaducts and public fountains of voluminous, clean and nonstop flow.
+Nowadays, computer service providers resemble private water companies during the ancient Roman Republic, or telephone counterparts prior to World War I (sic).
+The rich could choose from a jumble of start-up companies for expensive and sketchy service; the poor got very little (or nothing) useful without stealing it from the rich.
+We are patiently waiting for info viaducts and public fountains of limitless, clean flow.

-Computer moguls get their companies to peddle millions of independent computer terminals of meager potential and instant obsolescence.
-They draw enormous profit from the sale of so-called “personal computers” and other electronic gadgets.
+Computer moguls peddle millions of independent computer terminals of meager potential and instant obsolescence.
+They draw enormous profit from the sale of “personal computers” and multifarious electronic gadgets.
 Every household and business requires its own or a network of them.
-Those who can afford it pay an average weekly salary every few years for a personal computer of the next generation and its marginally useful, over-written software.
+Those who can afford it pay an average weekly salary every few years for a personal computer of the next generation and its marginally better, over-written software.
 Transferring old data from obsolete hard drives and networking incompatible systems are just additional headaches.
 Of course, for another tidy sum, these problems can be more or less mended on a case-by-case basis.

 The software industry has grown into a monoculture of over-detailed, under-documented, costly and cantankerous digital dinosaurs.
 It takes extravagant hardware just to store current operating systems and application programs, much less do any serious work.
 You could run a small country on the files that clumsy computers lose every day.
-Even though the capacity of computers climbs every year (which capacity sloppily written software fills immediately), their regal price tag never seems to come down.
+Even though the capacity of computers has increased every year (which sloppy software fills immediately), their regal price tag never seems to come down.

-What’s more, we have to waste hours every month, attempting to stem a rising tide of computer viruses that our machines can barely ward off, much less track down to their source and counter forcefully.
-There is nothing superior on offer than laughable palliatives as expensive and laborious as they are futile, to oppose this computer plague mass-produced by idiot savants.
+What’s more, we waste hours per month reacting to computer viruses that our machines can barely ward off much less track to their source and counter convincingly.
+Nothing superior is on offer than laughable palliatives as costly and laborious as they are futile, to oppose a computer plague mass-produced by idiot savants.

 Personal computer technology is still at the “pre-Model T Ford” stage of development.
 Computers acquire their data through inefficient keyboards whose original layout was intended to slow manual input to the clunky tempo of the first crude typewriters.
-Current word processing software is hopelessly complicated, clumsy and inadequate, based on Windows, Apple and other market-dominant companies.
+Current word processing software based on Windows, Apple and other market-dominant companies is hopelessly complicated, clumsy and inadequate,.

-None but the most basic of these capacities (pirated) is offered by current word processing software, unless one devotes time and effort to study abstruse, secondary programs like Java.
+None but the most basic of these capacities (pirated) is offered by current word processing software, unless one studies abstruse, secondary programs like Java.

 Electronic mail, cable television and telephone database systems are expensive, complicated and unrewarding.
-We can’t even translate spreadsheets that have been scanned in PDF format into a workable Excel one without additional software expense.
+Spreadsheets scanned in PDF format cannot be converted into workable Excel equivalents without additional software expense.
 Database brokers, corporate executives and government regulators conspire to make on-line protocols as restrictive, exclusive and costly as possible.

-The French Minitel system is the only one that oversees an elegant, easy to use and reasonably secure commercial market online.
+The French Minitel system was the only one that oversaw an elegant, easy to use and reasonably secure commercial market online.
 Anglo-Saxon technocrats boycotted it in favor of their overcomplex, problem-plagued and zero-security alternatives.

 At enormous expense, microfilm technologies replaced bulky hard copy with illegible screen-loads of text.
 Those, in turn, produced lower quality, second-hand copies.
 Micro-media files were bulky, expensive to create and difficult to access and maintain.

 A hundred or so daily newspapers “serve” more or less a billion readers and reader-dependents across the globe.
 Each day, they cut down entire sterile forests of monoculture trees for newsprint.
 How can such an ecologically devastating business promote the rational debate of environmental policy?
 Relentlessly, newspapers centralize info flow and homogenize its content.
-If most of their columns were transcribed onto plain paper, they could not be told apart.
-Each article reads as if it had been approved by an editorial board with an identical political bias.
+If their columns were transcribed onto plain paper, they could not be told apart.
+Each article reads as if it had been approved by an editorial board with the same political bias.

 The so-called information superhighway is an obstacle course of competing service providers and arcane software protocols.
 Its search engines are so clumsy that information of value cannot be picked out from an avalanche of random noise without tremendous additional effort and expense.
-Personal telephone numbers that used to be issued for free in thick telephone books every year, are now only obtainable from for-profit databases; ditto email addresses that used to be available through a simple Google search.
-The few people who can negotiate it successfully are a few geek devotees scattered among us computer illiterates, or work in fully staffed corporate Information Divisions.
-The poor get nothing useful.
+Personal telephone numbers that used to be issued for free in thick telephone books every year, are now only obtainable from fee-for-service databases; ditto email addresses that used to be found through a simple Google search; ditto pay telephone booths no longer in existence.
+The few people who can negotiate this mess successfully are a few geek devotees scattered among us computer illiterates, or work fully staffed corporate Information Divisions.
+The poor can get just about nothing useful.

 A new computer priesthood intones complex incantations of computer jargon: the modern equivalent of Medieval Latin.
 In so doing, they earn fortunes by performing arcane hardware and software sacraments.
 Computer documentation and training are costly, time-consuming and “built-in” obsolescent.

-This scattered and defenseless computer setup is much more vulnerable to virus and worm attacks than a centralized one would be: where personal PCs would merely be input-output and memory devices; all the application software would come from central subscription services more easily defended, used by everyone thus inexpensive, or free because tax-based.
+This scattered and defenseless computer setup is much more vulnerable to virus and worm attacks than would be a centralized one where personal PCs would merely be input-output and memory devices, and all the application software would come from central subscription services more easily defended, used by everyone thus low-cost or free because tax-based.